DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 which useful features can be handcrafted.
 Here we used recent advances in training deep neural networks to develop a novel artificial agent, termed a deep Q-network, that can learn successful policies directly from high-dimensional sensory inputs using end to end reinforcement learning.
 [3]

-So in this project an implementation that is close to this [one](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) is used.
+So in this project an implementation that is close to this [paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) is used.
-However instead of using Convolutional layers, a less computational network of 3 neuronal layers is used.
+However instead of using Convolutional layers, a less computational network of three neuronal layers is used.
 Hence the environment provides an observation space vector of 37 dimensions that contains the agents velocity, along with ray-based perception of objects around the agents forward direction.
 This vector can be as input for the net.
-The output of the net has four discrete values that are identical as the action space vector.
+As output four discrete values that are identical as the action space vector, are used.
-More information about the environment can be found in the appendix.<br />

 Picture 2 illustrates the end to end learning of the neuronal net, with the dimensions of the net.
 The agent by it self trains the net with its actions.